moonpic/himitsu/src/getting-started/index.md

 ---

 ## What is Himitsu?

-Anime, Manga, Tracking, Streaming, Socializing.
-What if doing all that only required one app?
 Himitsu is the Japanese word for secret, so what’s ours?
 The app is also completely free.
 # Getting started

 Essential information to help you get set up with Himitsu.